marlam/qvr/README.md

 The application only needs to implement a single interface with just a few easily understandable functions.
-All rendering happens in a single OpenGL context from a single thread.
-There are no context switching and sharing issues, and no threading problems!
+All rendering happens in a single OpenGL context so that there are no context switching and sharing issues.
+Furthermore the application does not need to care about threads, but is still free to implement any threading model.

 QVR allows writing VR applications in pure OpenGL as well as using arbitrary external rendering engines.
 Examples are provided.